yinchangchang/yinchangchang.github.io/index.md

 ## Short Biography [<a href="https://yinchangchang.github.io/CY_CV.pdf" target="_blank">CV</a>]

-I am a research scientist in the Department of Biomedical Informatics at The Ohio State University (OSU).
+I am a Research Scientist in the Department of Biomedical Informatics at The Ohio State University (OSU).
 I received BS and MS in Computer Science and Technology from Xi'an Jiaotong University in 2016 and 2019, and PhD in Computer Science from Computer Science and Engineering (CSE), OSU, working with [Dr. Ping Zhang](https://www.pingzhang.net/).
 My research interests lie in data mining, machine learning, deep learning, and their application to trustworthy AI (e.g., causal inference, model interpretability, data privacy & security, and model uncertainty estimation), and computational medicine (e.g., predictive modeling, patient subtyping, dynamic treatment regime learning, and medical imaging).